vistorian/vistorian.github.io/networknarratives.md

 # Guided Tours with Network Narratives

+NetworkNarratives is a module of the Vistorian, providing a set of guided tours in the form of annotated slideshows to help you exploring your network.
+Find an introductory video here:

+You can launch NetworkNarratives from TheVistorian side menu where you launch the individual visualizations.

+Below, are the tours currently implmented.
+You can select these tours from the side menu in Network Narratives.
+Some tours require you to select a subgraph or a node.

 ## Network Overview
 Network Overview describes an entire network.
 It starts with four introductory slides, covering the geographic extent